 The Systems Science and Industrial Engineering (SSIE) Department offers a unique and internationally recognized curriculum that emphasizes faculty-student collaboration as well as teamwork across disciplines and various divisions of engineering, business and industry.
-Students are encouraged to read the department FAQ for answers to specific questions regarding the program.

 The MS in systems science (MS SS) emphasizes the complementary use of mathematical, computational and heuristic approaches to solving systems problems.
 Both thesis and non-thesis options are available.
 Research areas include fuzzy logic, data analysis and knowledge discovery, uncertainty theories, generalized information theory, soft computing, intelligent control and robotics, decision making and complex systems.